 Note: Calendar adjusted estimates account for trading day impacts and length of month.
 As the indicator time series lengthens, seasonally adjusted estimates will become available.
 Until such time, it is advised to focus on the through the year movements.
+Data for the most recent three months was not published for Alcoholic beverages and tobacco but is included in the totals.

-Source: ABS, Monthly household spending indicator, February 2023.
+Source: ABS, Monthly household spending indicator, March 2023.